miketheologitis/MapReduce-Implementation/README.md

 ### Fault Tolerance

-We guarantee fault tolerance for the following scenarios, if at least one *master* service is alive:
+If <ins>at all times at least one</ins> *master* service is alive, we guarantee fault tolerance for the following scenarios:
-- *Worker* failures at any time.
+1. *Worker* failures at any time.
-- *Master* failures at any time.
+2. *Master* failures at any time.

 ### Tests